opendp/tumult-core/README.md

 ## Installation

-See the [installation instructions in the documentation](https://docs.tmlt.dev/core/latest/installation.html#installation-instructions) for information about setting up prerequisites such as Spark and python-flint.
+See the [installation instructions in the documentation](https://docs.tmlt.dev/core/latest/installation.html#installation-instructions) for information about setting up prerequisites such as Spark and Java.

 Once the prerequisites are installed, you can install Tumult Core using [pip](https://pypi.org/project/pip/).